joaomelo/hot-collection/README.md

 In that scenario you can instantiate a `HotCollection` passing only the collection's name.
 Then call the `connect` method with the options object as parameter to establish a new data connection.
 Every time the `connect` method is called, the `HotCollection` instance is rebooted.

-While `connect` isn't called with the parameter options, the HotCollection will expose an empty array of data and throw exceptions if any data manipulation methods are invoked.
+While `connect` can't be called without options, we can use `disconnect` to reset the HotCollection state to an empty array of data.
+A disconnected `HotCollection` will throw exceptions if any data manipulation methods are invoked.
 The example below illustrates the use case.

-But the `HotCollection` instance will hold subscriptions between connections and always expose an items property, making it a reliable source of events to UI modules for example.

 ``` js
 import HotCollection from '@joaomelo/hot-collection';